 Some of these books are lengthy, but not usually difficult to understand.
-After reading them though, you’ll realize why it’s so difficult for doctors to give you all the info in a such a short amount of time… that is, assuming they even know it.
+After reading them though, you’ll realize why it’s so difficult for doctors to give you all the info in a such a short amount of time.

 Our favorite books (for general Autoimmune Disease) are:

 And if you are looking for more options, or books about a specific autoimmune disease (such as Hashimoto’s, for example), then grab our Free Autoimmune Starter Pack by clicking the button below.